Characters that appeared in Tite Kubo's Bleach

 - Sexy Spectacles: Part of her appeal as a Sexy Secretary is her glasses.
 Kyoraku seems to agree, considering it turns out his former Lieutenant (whom Nanao seemed to look up to to some degree) looked very similar and also wore glasses.

 Current captain of Squad 9.
 He was also its previous captain a century ago.
 He reprises his role after Aizen's defeat.
 For more information go here

 "He who does not fear the sword he holds is not worthy of holding a sword."

 Shuhei is the lieutenant of Squad 9, formerly serving under Kaname Tosen, whom he greatly admired and who taught him everything he believes in.
 His most notable trait is the "69" tattoo he has on his cheek, which he got from his idol, Kensei Muguruma, the former captain of the same squad.
 He is quite the drinker, and usually drinks with Izuru Kira and Rangiku Matsumoto.
 He seems to have a crush on Rangiku, but nothing ever comes of it in the series proper, apart from some omakes and a filler episode.

 , a pair of chained scythes.

 - Adorkable: The anime especially loves making him hammy, sensitive and shy, all in incredibly awkward, yet endearing ways.

 - Anime Hair: Those spikes never budge.

 - Badass: Hisagi is noted to be something of a prodigy and managed to kill his traitorous captain by methods both would approve of.
-He also appears to have bankai but not in a reliable state.

 - Berserk Button: Do NOT insult Captain Tosen in his presence.
 Not even after Tosen defected and tried to kill him.
 And you aren't even excused from this if you're his current captain.